-It is QEnergy's view that in markets in other industries, the bidding behaviour evidenced in the Queensland wholesale electricity market over the last two years, would be viewed in the context of misuse of market power, and the Rules need to be changed to address it.
-In 2013 in its review of potential generator market power the Commission found that, 'transient pricing power, manifesting itself through occasional price spikes, is an inherent feature of a workably competitive wholesale market, and is only a concern if it occurs frequently enough and to a significant enough magnitude to lead to average annual wholesale prices being above LRMC of generation.'
+It is QEnergy's view that in other industrial markets, the bidding behaviour evidenced in the Queensland wholesale electricity market over the last two years would constitute market manipulation, and the Rules need to be changed to address it.
+Whilst in 2013 in its review of potential generator market power the Commission found that, 'transient pricing power, manifesting itself through occasional price spikes, is an inherent feature of a workably competitive wholesale market, and is only a concern if it occurs frequently enough and to a significant enough magnitude to lead to average annual wholesale prices being above LRMC of generation.'

-QEnergy respectfully considers that this view is too narrow and that the specific and targeted incidences of late rebidding in Queensland - which are facilitated by asset ownership and market structure - do result in conditions where the misuse of market power is possible.
-This is clearly borne out in the outcomes for QEnergy (and ultimately consumers) from the market events throughout November and December 2014.
-QEnergy's concern is that it would be further exacerbated by the consolidation promised by the new Queensland Labor government.
+QEnergy respectfully considers that this definition is too narrow and that the specific and targeted incidences of late rebidding in Queensland - which are facilitated by asset ownership and market structure - do indeed constitute an abuse of market power.
+This is clearly borne out in the outcomes for QEnergy from the market events throughout November and December 2014.
+QEnergys concern is that it would be further exacerbated by the consolidation promised by the new Queensland government.

-2.1.
 Assessing the materiality of the problem

-For QEnergy, the implications of this problem are material since 17 December 2014 was the most expensive day in Queensland's NEM history, and QEnergy was required to deliver one of the largest cash guarantees to AEMO in the company's history.
+For QEnergy, the implications of this problem are material since 17 December 2014 was at that time the most expensive day in Queensland's NEM history (although it has subsequently been overtaken by 5 March 2015) and QEnergy was required to deliver one of the largest cash guarantees to AEMO in the company's history.
 In our view, some of that impact would have been avoided had the pre-dispatch pricing reflected the ultimate pricing, in that this may have allowed earlier acquisition of further hedge and even reallocation cover, reducing the immediacy of the impact on the company, and at the very least would have allowed more time for the arrangement of the security deposit.

-The Paper quotes an AEMO estimate of the annual price impact of rebidding in 2013 at \$0.22 / MWh in Queensland and \$0.40 / MWh in South Australia.
-In QEnergy's view, these figures do not capture the significance of the impact of high prices on second-tier retailers.
+In QEnergy's view, the assessments of materiality put forward in this consultation, impactful as they are, still do not capture the significance of the materiality of high prices for second-tier retailers.
 For example, if the impact was experienced on a single day (and generally the impact is concentrated temporally), then the delta in prices would be \$80.30 / MWh in Queensland (this is low by the standards of 2014) and \$146.00 / MWh in South Australia.
 When this type of day is experienced, retailers are required to provide significant guarantees as well as funding the costs of the day, so the average annual price delta entirely misses the significant risk velocity of late rebidding events.

 Not only is there an outright impact on the economic and capital position of participants in the market, but there is also an indirect impact through AEMO's prudential guarantee requirements.
 Because of the higher volatility in Queensland and South Australia as a result of the late rebidding practices, those volatility factors are the highest in the NEM.
-This has a multiplicative impact on the guarantees participant retailers are required to provide, with the average guarantees for Queensland and South Australia effectively twice the levels required for the average of the remainder of the NEM (Figure 6.).
+This has a multiplicative impact on the guarantees participant retailers are required to provide, with the average guarantees for Queensland and South Australia effectively twice the levels required for the average of the remainder of the NEM.
 Again, this is a barrier to entry for competition.